 The culinary concept of “Asian fusion” is one that both excites and troubles me.
 It’s sparsely defined (there is no Wikipedia entry for it), and it sometimes can mean a melding of different Asian cuisines, or a hybrid of East-West tastes.
 Understood in the latter sense, I find that I really do enjoy so many of these types of dishes.
 I’m not saying that I have a better perspective of it than anyone else, but since Asian fusion is also a good way to describe my genetic make-up (and my once fake DJ name to co-workers), it occurs to me that a great deal of the foods I grew up to love might also be described as such.
 Fried rice with cubed leftover ham steak?
 Absolutely.
 Anything with sesame oil, especially cold salads?
 Have fork, will eat!
 The problem comes when fusion dishes are commonly mistaken for the actual cuisine(s) of inspiration.
 Like with “Chinese Chicken Salad,” a popular favorite (and one which I don’t happen to like — canned oranges?).
 Often, it seems all too careless and facile to slip soy sauce into something and call it “Asian” this or that.

 The way I prefer fusion food — of any cultures, for that matter — is a little more knowing than that.
 I like dishes that are so obviously not faithful to any cuisine, but rather tongue-in-cheek nods to them.
 Or whimsical hyperboles from the chef’s worldly imagination.
-This is an awful, tasteless thing to bring up, but the best comparison I can think of for this, then, would have to be “food blackface.”

 And that’s the genre I’ll place this delicious duck breast in.
 Weird, but delicious.
 It’s slicked with a Thai red curry-spiced cranberry sauce, and served on a bed of coconut milk-infused mashed potatoes (instead of Thai rice).
 Duck breasts, prepared juicy and rare, are a darling of gourmet restaurants that I’ll guess haven’t been as much embraced by home kitchens.
 I hadn’t cooked it before this, and most of my cook-at-home-happy friends haven’t, either.
 So I was thrilled for the opportunity to demonstrate this with a whole duckling from D’Artagnan.
 Nor I could I resist conjuring Dickens-ish comparisons to a fattened Christmas goose.
 This is a holiday meal — impressive, luxurious, and crimson as a holly berry.